MOCCA-SURVEY Database -- I. Tidal disruption events of white dwarfs in globular clusters and young massive clusters: Method

+Figure \ref{fig:statisticsGc} shows the cumulative distribution function (CDF) of the maximum BH masses calculated after 12 Gyr in all the examined models About 19, 16 and 4.8 \% of them contain BHs with $>10^2$, $>10^3$, and $>10^4 \msun$ BHs, respectively.
+We set $10^2 \msun$ as the threshold to distinguish between stellar mass BHs and IMBHs.
+According to this definition, the IMBH occupation fraction in our models is $\fbhgc=0.19$.
+We note that this represents the most optimistic case, as here we neglect the effect of GW recoil kick imparted on BH merger remnants and the impact of the IMBH formation scenario.
+We discuss a pessimistic scenario that accounts for these features in Appendix \ref{sec:PessimisticCase}.
+The CDFs are not sensitive to metallicity (Z) and initial binary fraction ($f_{\rm b}$) as seen in the top and bottom panels of Figure \ref{fig:statisticsGc}, respectively.
+This indicates that the maximum BH mass function does not much depend on our choice of the initial binary fractions and metallicities of clusters.

+We add more about $f_{\rm b}$.
+Several MOCCA models have an initial binary fraction $f_{\rm b}$ = 0.95, which might appear unrealistic.
+However, most of binary stars have wide separation, and are destroyed by perturbation of other stars throughout cluster evolution.
+Then, the binary fractions finally decrease to observational ones.
+Moreover, such high $f_{\rm b}$ can rather explain observational properties of cataclysmic variable stars \citep{2015MNRAS.446..226L, 2016MNRAS.462.2950B, 2018MNRAS.474.3740B, 2019MNRAS.483..315B}.
+Thus, $f_{\rm b}=0.95$ is not too large.

-From the database, we search for WD-BH coalescence only on an unbound orbit.
-We regard such WD-BH coalescence as a WD TDE candidate.
-In other words, we do not take into account WD-BH coalescence in a binary star system with WD and BH.
-Such a system experiences stable mass transfer from the WD onto the BH after the WD fills its Roche lobe.
-Its lifetime is much longer than that of a WD TDE.
-Its observational features should differ from that of a WD TDE.
+In the following, we consider only unbound WD-BH coalescence events, labeling them as WD TDE candidates.
+We exclude from the analysis WD-BH binary coalescence, because in this type of events the binary undergoes stable mass transfer from the WD onto the BH over a timescale much longer than WD TDE typical time.

-Such WD-BH coalescence in the {\tt MOCCA} code does not always mean a WD TDE for the following reason.
-In the {\tt MOCCA} code, a BH coalesces with a WD when their distance is less than the sum of their radii, if they do not have companion stars (hereafter, a collision case).
+In MOCCA models, a BH coalesces with a WD when their distance is less than the sum of their radii, if they do not have companion stars (hereafter, a collision case).
 Note that the BH radius is defined as its Schwarzschild radius.
 A BH also coalesces with a WD when their distance is less than 3 times the sum of their radii, if either of the BH and WD have companion stars (hereafter, a few-body case).
-On the other hand, a WD is tidally disrupted by a BH when their distance is less than a tidal disruption distance, expressed as
+Thus, the MOCCA coalescence distance ($\dcoal$) can be written as